Aggressive dog training

 Regardless of the medical nature, I consider any dog bite serious.
 It is important to understand when a dog is unhappy with a puppy (child) he will use a series of body positions to signal that he is unhappy and the subordinate dog had better stop what he is doing.

-Unfortunately children are not able to interpret the dog’s signals.
-The dog is not capable of communicating in any other way.
-Therefore almost all dog bites are a result of failure on the parents’ part to protect the dog from the child.
+Unfortunately, children are not able to interpret the dog’s signals, and the dog is not capable of communicating in any other way.
+Therefore, almost all dog bites are a result of failure on the parents’ part to protect the dog from the child.

 Intervening with Aggressive Puppies